liv7c/devblog/src/blog/how-to-use-jq-with-curl.md

 ### Extract the length of a JSON array with `jq`

-If you are wondering how many items there are in a JSON array, you can use the `length` helper in `jq`:
+If you are wondering how many items are in a JSON array, you can use the `length` helper in `jq`:

 ```sh
 curl -s https://jsonplaceholder.typicode.com/todos | jq length